cinqict/jenkinsdev/blog1.md

 ## Add Plugins
 Plugins can be installed easily by giving the plugin ID to the `install-plugins.sh` script.
-This script is provided in the official Jenkins image upon which i'm building.
+This script is provided in the official Jenkins image.
 I have listed some useful plugins here which we add to our Dockerfile.

 ```dockerfile